jonatack/cl-kraken/README.md

 ## API

+All API calls accept the following optional boolean keyword parameters:

+- RAW (T or default NIL) for the JSON response be returned as a raw string rather than parsed and converted to a list data structure

-All API calls accept a VERBOSE boolean keyword parameter (T or default NIL) to output the HTTP request headers for verifying and debugging.
+- VERBOSE (T or default NIL) to output the HTTP request headers for verifying and debugging

 ### Public market data API calls